rotherprivat/KemBasedNet/docfx/index.md

 | MLKEM1024-ECDH-P384-SHA3-256 | ML-KEM-1024 | ECDH, secp384r1 | SHA3-256 |
 | MLKEM1024-ECDH-P521-SHA3-256 | ML-KEM-1024 | ECDH, secp521r1 | SHA3-256 |

 ### How to use

-The "CompositeMLKem" class will be used in the same way as the .NET MLKem calss.
+The "CompositMLKem" class will be used in the same way as the .NET MLKem calss.

-Roles:
-- Alice: Initiator of communication, owner of private key
+- Alice: Initiator of communication
 - Bob: Communication partner

-Workflow:
 1. Alice: Generate the key material according to the required combined algorithm (Alice).
 The private key should be handled confidentially by Alice.
 2. Provide Bob, your communication partner, with the encapsulation key (public key)
 3. Bob: Generate the local copy of the shared secret and a ciphertext (Encapsulation).
 The shared key should be handled confidentially by Bob.